 - What if you have a few slow machines?

-- ▶ When near end of the run, reschedule all remaining tasks
+- > When near end of the run, reschedule all remaining tasks

 - Use first version of task that returns

-Moving data vs. moving computation
+Tradeoff: Moving data vs. moving computation

-- Expensive to copy large amounts of data around - ▶ GFS replicates data! - Scheduler tries as hard as possible to locate mappers/reducers where the data lives
+- It is expensive to copy large amounts of data around - Think back go GFS: it 3-way replicates data by default! - The MapReduce Scheduler tries as hard as possible to locate mappers/ reducers where the data lives, avoiding data copies